fluentglobe/fluentglobe.github.io/lesson/en-4.md

 ![Visit to London](/images/v2l-wide.jpg)
 #### Visit to London chapter 1

-In chapter one we cover greetings and introductions.
-You can read the book on your iPad.
+In chapter one we cover Countries and Nationalities You can read the book on your iPad.

 For more information visit the [iBook Store](https://itunes.apple.com/us/book/portuguese-for-travelers/id568515833).